VVUQ · Module 3 of 10

 The core idea

 fexact ≈ ffine + (ffine − fcoarse)/(rp − 1)GCI = Fs |ε| / (rp − 1)ε = relative difference between gridsEven a verified code produces only an approximate answer on any finite mesh; the gap to the exact solution is the discretization error, and estimating it is solution verification.
-Richardson extrapolation is the key tool: if the error falls at order p, then two solutions on grids differing by a refinement ratio r can be combined to estimate the exact value, fexact ≈ ffine + (ffine − fcoarse)/(rp − 1).
-The extrapolated value is far more accurate than either grid alone.
+Richardson extrapolation is the key tool: if the error falls at order p, then two solutions on grids differing by a refinement ratio r can be combined to estimate the continuum-limit value, fexact ≈ ffine + (ffine − fcoarse)/(rp − 1).
+With two grids and an assumed order, this is a conditional estimate, and the GCI applies a safety factor to report a spatial-discretization-uncertainty estimate for the fine-grid result.
+In the asymptotic range the extrapolated value is typically more accurate than either grid alone; outside it, the extrapolation can be unreliable.
+Keep three things separate: the extrapolation gives a conditional estimate of the continuum-limit value under an assumed convergence model; the difference between the fine-grid result and that estimate is an estimate of fine-grid discretization error; and the GCI applies a safety factor to report a discretization-uncertainty band for the grid solution.
+The GCI is not, by itself, an uncertainty interval for the extrapolated value.
 To report the error conservatively rather than optimistically, Roache's grid convergence index (GCI) wraps this estimate in a factor of safety: GCI = Fs|ε|/(rp − 1), where ε is the relative difference between the two grids and Fs is typically 1.25 for three or more grids.
 The GCI is a percentage numerical uncertainty band on the fine-grid result, the quantity that feeds the validation uncertainty later.
 All of this holds only in the asymptotic range, where the observed order is stable, so a convergence study uses systematically refined grids and checks that the order is consistent.

 The skills, taught in order